La Toya Jackson: 1980–1987: Solo debut and follow-up albums

-1988–1989: Departure from the Jackson family and Playboy
+1988–1991: Public notoriety, abuse and exile from the Jackson family

 In 1987, Jack Gordon was hired to co-manage La Toya by her father, Joseph.
 He later took over her management completely.
 Under Gordon's management, Jackson's public image became increasingly sexualized.
 Katherine Jackson recalled her shock seeing La Toya dance in a suggestive manner in 1988 for the first time in her autobiography My Family, The Jacksons: "she'd been so conservative that she'd once dropped a friend who had begun wearing low-cut tops and skirts with slits in them."
 Katherine believed that Gordon was distancing La Toya from her family so he could "become the dominating influence in her life."
 Around this time Jackson was disfellowshipped by the Jehovah's Witnesses.
 Defying her father, Jackson made a stormy exit from the family's Encino compound to take up residence in New York City.
 In late 1988, Jackson released the album La Toya, which featured the singles "You're Gonna Get Rocked!" and "(Ain't Nobody Loves You) Like I Do".
 The album also included a track titled "Just Say No", which was written for the Reagan administration's anti-drug campaign.
 The album included four tracks produced by Full Force, and three by Stock Aitken Waterman.
-The album was the first one Jackson released after changing her management.

 In March 1989, Jackson posed topless for Playboy magazine.
 Jackson saw the pictorial as a declaration of independence from her conservative upbringing and "to show my parents they couldn't dictate to me any more—that I control my life."
-She posed again in Playboy in November 1991 to promote her autobiography and subsequently acted in a 1994 video for the magazine, becoming one of the first celebrities to have a Playboy video released.
-She later said that she initially refused to pose for the second spread and for the video; however, Gordon beat her into submission.

 In 1989, Jackson began recording her sixth album Bad Girl.
 That year Jackson staged a live pay-per-view concert, A Sizzling Spectacular!, from Bally's theatre in Reno.
-Jackson's set list included songs from La Toya and Bad Girl.
 The show featured special guest star Edgar Winter.